 Let’s say we have a dataset with multiple delimiters in a Text File.
 The dataset in the Text File looks like this-

 The dataset represents sale details for a shop.
-You can download the text file for practice from the link.
 Here, each of the data is separated by either a comma or a semicolon.
-We want to import this data from the text file to an Excel spreadsheet.
+We want to import this data from the Text File to an Excel spreadsheet.

 1. Import Text File Data with Multiple Delimiters Using the Legacy Wizards Feature

-The legacy wizard’s feature to import text files facilitates us with a bunch of options to set the desired structure of the imported dataset in the Excel worksheet.
+The Legacy Wizard’s feature to import Text Files provides us with a bunch of options to set the desired structure of the imported dataset in the Excel worksheet.

 Go to the Legacy Wizards